-The concert will feature the Singing Quakers and Women’s Chorus under the direction of Mark Bartel and the Concert Choir directed by Rolaine Hetherington.
+The concert will feature the Singing Quakers and Women’s Chorus under the direction of Dr. Mark Bartel and the Concert Choir directed by Rolaine Hetherington.
 The 200-voice Friends University Choral Union will also sing selections collectively.

 The Friends University Jazz Department is proud to present Wayne Bergeron with the Friends University Jazz Ensembles at 7:30 p.m.
 Monday, Nov.
 22, in Sebits Auditorium in the Riney Fine Arts Center.